GerritCodeReview/plugins_code-owners/resources/Documentation/config-guide.md

 that have been approved in one branch must be re-approved when they are merged into another branch.
 If case 2 is configured, only conflict resolutions have to be approved when a merge is done.

+**IMPORTANT**: Requiring code owner approvals only for files that differ with the Auto-Merge (case 2) is considered unsafe, see [security pitfalls](#securityMergeCommits) below.

+## <a id="securityPitfalls">Security pitfalls

+While requiring code owner approvals is primarily considered as a code quality feature and not a security feature, many admins / projects owners are concerned about possibilities to bypass code owner approvals.
+These admins / projects owners should be aware that some configuration settings may make it possible to bypass code owner approvals, and hence using them is not recommended.

+### <a id="securityImplicitApprovals">Implicit approvals

+If [implicit approvals](#implicitApprovals) are enabled, it is important that code owners are aware of their implicit approval when they upload new patch sets for other users.
+E.g. if a contributor pushes a change to a wrong branch and a code owner helps them to get it rebased onto the correct branch, the rebased change has implicit approvals from the code owner, since the code owner is the uploader.
+To avoid situations like this it is recommended to not enable implicit approvals.

+### <a id="securityMergeCommits">Required code owner approvals on merge commits

+If any branch doesn't require code owner approvals or if the code owners in any branch are not trusted, it is not safe to [configure for merge commits that they only require code owner approvals for files that differ with the Auto-Merge](#mergeCommits).
+E.g. if there is a branch that doesn't require code owner approvals, with this setting the code owners check can be bypassed by:

+1. setting the branch that doesn't require code owner approvals to the same commit as the main branch that does require code owner approvals
+2. making a change in the branch that doesn't require code owner approvals
+3. merging this change back into the main branch that does require code owner approvals
+4. since it's a clean merge, all files are merged automatically and no code owner approval is required

+### <a id="securityFallbackCodeOwners">Setting all users as fallback code owners

+As soon as the code owners functionality is enabled for a project / branch, all files in it require code owner approvals.
+This means if any path doesn't have any code owners defined, submitting changes to the path is only possible with

+1. a code owner override
+2. an approval from a fallback code owners (only if enabled)

+[Configuring all users as fallback code owners](config.html#pluginCodeOwnersFallbackCodeOwners) is problematic, as it can happen easily that code owner config files are misconfigured so that some paths are accidentally not covered by code owners.
+In this case, the affected paths would suddenly be open to all users, which may not be wanted.
+This is why configuring all users as fallback code owners is not recommended.

 ---